nickchase/k0s/docs/examples/ansible-playbook.md

 # Creating a cluster with an Ansible Playbook

-Ansible is a popular infrastructure-as-code tool that can use to automate tasks for the purpose of achieving the desired state in a system.
+Ansible is a popular infrastructure-as-code tool that automates tasks for the purpose of achieving the desired state in a system.
 With Ansible (and the k0s-Ansible playbook) you can quickly install a multi-node Kubernetes Cluster.

-**Note**: Before using Ansible to create a cluster, you should have a general understanding of Ansible (refer to the official [Ansible User Guide](https://docs.ansible.com/ansible/latest/user_guide/index.html).
+**Note**: Before using Ansible to create a cluster, you should have a general understanding of Ansible.
+Refer to the official [Ansible User Guide](https://docs.ansible.com/ansible/latest/user_guide/index.html) for more information.

 ## Prerequisites

-You will require the following tools to install k0s on local virtual machines:
+You will need the following tools to install k0s on local virtual machines:

 | Tool            | Detail                                    |
 |:----------------------|:------------------------------------------|